HairyDuck/Synthetix-Transcript-Downloader/README.md

 ### 2. Manual / Developer Install

+**For Chrome:**

 1. Download or clone this repository.
 2. Open Chrome, go to `chrome://extensions/`.
 3. Enable "Developer mode" (top-right corner).
-4. Click "Load unpacked" and select the `Chrome` folder from this repository.
+4. Click "Load unpacked" and select the **`Chrome`** folder from this repository.

+**For Firefox:**

+1. Download or clone this repository.
+2. Navigate into the **`Firefox`** directory within the repository.
+3. Create a `.zip` file containing **all** the contents of the `Firefox` directory (manifest.json, background.js, icons/, images/, etc.).
+    *   **Important:** Ensure the files are at the root of the zip file, not inside a nested `Firefox` folder within the zip.
+4. Open Firefox, type `about:debugging` into the address bar, and press Enter.
+5. Click "This Firefox" on the left sidebar.
+6. Click the "Load Temporary Add-on..." button.
+7. Select the `.zip` file you created in step 3.

+*(Note: Temporary add-ons in Firefox are removed when you close the browser.)*

 ---